Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 • Automated generation of reports and audit-ready documentation.

-• Natural language interaction to query data and accelerate decision-making.
+• Natural language interaction to query data and accelerate decisions.

-The impact is both operational and strategic: automation can reduce by up to 90% the time spent on manual data collection and validation processes typical of regulatory compliance, freeing internal resources and improving data quality.
+The impact is both operational and strategic: automation makes it possible to substantially reduce the time spent on the manual data collection and validation processes typical of regulatory compliance, freeing internal resources and raising data quality.

 Is your company ready for the EUDR?